rafael-c-alexandre/vpn-playbook/README.md

 - Vanilla Wireguard, which installs and configures a plain Wireguard service.
 **Note:** The steps performed during the vanilla Wireguard installation are based on the [How to set up wireguard on ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-wireguard-on-ubuntu-20-04) article from Digital Ocean.
 - Wireguard through [PiVPN](https://www.pivpn.io/).
-**Note:** The steps performed during the PiVPN Wireguard installation are based on the [PiVPN officiak website](https://www.pivpn.io/).
+**Note:** The steps performed during the PiVPN Wireguard installation are based on the [PiVPN official website](https://www.pivpn.io/).
+- Wireguard through [Wireguard Portal](https://wgportal.org/), which provdes a management UI and a wrapper around [wgctrl-go](https://github.com/WireGuard/wgctrl-go) and [netlink](https://github.com/vishvananda/netlink), for interface handling.
+**Note:** The steps performed during the Wireguard Portal installation are based on the [Wireguard Portal official website](https://wgportal.org/latest/documentation/getting-started/binaries/).

+This project also provides a way to migrate wireguard configurations from one host to another while keeping existing peers working.

 ## Available playbooks